Eddie Cheever III

-Edward Mackay Cheever III (born 5 June 1993) is an Italian-American racing driver who competes in the IMSA SportsCar Championship for Triarsi Competizione in the GTD class.
+Edward McKay Cheever III (born 5 June 1993) is an Italian-American racing driver who competes in the IMSA SportsCar Championship for Triarsi Competizione in the GTD class.
 He is the son of retired Formula One driver and 1998 Indianapolis 500 winner Eddie Cheever.

 Career

 Karting

 Born in Rome, Cheever began karting in 2006 and raced primarily in Europe for the majority of his karting career, working his way up from the junior ranks to progress through to the KF2 category by 2009 and finishing 15th in the CIK-FIA European Championship.

 Formula Renault

 Cheever graduated to single-seaters in 2009.
 He competed with Jenzer Motorsport in the Swiss and Italian championships, finishing eleventh and fourteenth in the final standings, respectively.

 Formula Abarth

 In 2010, Cheever moved into the newly launched Formula Abarth series in Italy, staying with Jenzer Motorsport.
 He achieved a podium in the sprint race at Varano and finished the season eleventh.